Parks and opens spaces questionnaire

 - Many of the parks have children's play areas.

-- There are paddling pools at Waterloo and Wensum Parks, which are open in the summer.
+- There is a paddling pool at Wensum Park and a splash park at Waterloo Park, which are open in the summer.

 - Eaton Park has a model boat pond.